timtebeek/break-your-testing-habits/site/docs/advanced-assertj/assertion-generator.md

 :::tip

 Best practices for generated assertions:
-- Configure an entry point class package to provide a single import
+- Configure an entry point class package to provide a single import.
-- Keep generated code in `target/` and regenerate as needed
+- Keep generated code in `target/` and regenerate as needed.
-- Run generation as part of your build process
+- Run generation as part of your build process.
-- Use for frequently-tested domain objects
+- Use for frequently-tested domain objects.
-- Combine with soft assertions for comprehensive testing
+- Combine with soft assertions for comprehensive testing.

 :::